Cleveland Pinkney

-Cleveland Pinkney III (born September 14, 1977) is a former American football defensive tackle who played in the National Football League.
-He last played for the Detroit Lions.
+Cleveland Pinkney III (born September 14, 1977) is an American former professional football player who was a defensive tackle in the National Football League (NFL).
+He played college football for the South Carolina Gamecocks.

 Pinkney attended and played football at Sumter High School.
 He graduated from the University of South Carolina.
-He was signed as an undrafted free agent by the Tampa Bay Buccaneers and has also played for the Carolina Panthers.
+He was signed as an undrafted free agent by the Tampa Bay Buccaneers and has also played for the Carolina Panthers and Detroit Lions.